conda-forge/cfep/cfep-13.md

    outputs, their SHA256 checksums, the feedstock name, and the secret key to a validation web service.
 This web service then verifies the secret key-feedstock combination and verifies that the outputs are allowed for that feedstock.
-4. If everything is ok, the outputs are copied from the staging organization to the main conda-forge channels.
+5. If everything is ok, the outputs are copied from the staging organization to the main conda-forge channels.
-6. The service should post a comment on the PR that the outputs were copied.
+6. The service should fail the CI run if the output is not copied.
+It should also post a comment on the PR that the outputs were copied or not to help users.

 ### The Impact on Users